San Sebastián: Euskara, Empire Ashes, and the €3 Bite That Sparked a Culinary Revolution

-The Basque Identity: A Culture Older Than History
+The Basque Identity: A Culture That Refused to Die

 The Basques are Europe's mystery people.
 Their language, Euskara, is a linguistic isolate—unrelated to any other language in the world.
 While Spanish, French, Italian, and Portuguese evolved from Latin, Euskara was already ancient when Roman legions marched through these valleys.
-Some linguists believe it may be the last surviving language of the pre-Indo-European peoples who inhabited Europe before the arrival of Bronze Age migrants.
+Some linguists believe it may be the last surviving language of the pre-Indo-European peoples who inhabited Europe before Bronze Age migrations.

 Euskara Today

-Walk through San Sebastián and you'll see Euskara everywhere: on street signs, shop windows, and café menus.
-The language was suppressed during Franco's dictatorship (1939-1975), when speaking it publicly could result in imprisonment.
-Today, it's experiencing a renaissance.
+Walk through San Sebastián and you will see Euskara everywhere: on street signs, shop windows, café menus.
+The language was suppressed during Franco's dictatorship (1939–1975), when speaking it publicly could result in imprisonment.
+Today, it is experiencing a renaissance.

-• Bilingual life: Most locals switch effortlessly between Euskara and Spanish
+- Bilingual life: Most locals switch effortlessly between Euskara and Spanish (Castilian)

 Listen for these common words:

-• Pintxo: The Basque word for the small bites you'll eat everywhere
+- Pintxo: The Basque word for the small bites you will eat everywhere

 The Basque Spirit